CaisanLi/ant-design-vue/components/grid/index.en-US.md

 - Establish a set of \`column\` in the horizontal space defined by \`row\` (abbreviated col)
 - Your content elements should be placed directly in the \`col\`, and only \`col\` should be placed directly in \`row\`
 - The column grid system is a value of 1-24 to represent its range spans.
-For example, three columns of equal width can be created by \`<a-col :span="8" />\`.
+For example, three columns of equal width can be created by \`<z-col :span="8" />\`.
 - If the sum of \`col\` spans in a \`row\` are more than 24, then the overflowing \`col\` as a whole will start a new line arrangement.

 ## Flex layout

 Our grid systems support Flex layout to allow the elements within the parent to be aligned horizontally - left, center, right, wide arrangement, and decentralized arrangement.
 The Grid system also supports vertical alignment - top aligned, vertically centered, bottom-aligned.
 You can also define the order of elements by using \`order\`.
 Flex layout uses a 24 grid layout to define the width of each "box", but does not rigidly adhere to the grid layout.

 ## API